RobKenis/rob-kenis-dot-com/blog/content/posts/refactor_2022.md

 Honorable mentions are [Linkerd](https://linkerd.io/), which is built for speed and security and [Cilium](https://cilium.io/), which is built on kernel level and requires less resources and is stupid fast.

+### Honorable Mentions

+- When creating a Machine Learning model, make sure (and I can't stress this enough) to use a complete set of training data.
+AI can become incredibly racist when giving a training set of white people (read: the majority op people working in IT).
+- [Influx](https://www.influxdata.com/) seems like a nice timeseries database.
+With up to 3 million writes per second, it seems ready for enterprise workloads.
+- Lightweight Kubernetes is a great solution to run a home. [k3s](https://k3s.io/) with [minio](https://min.io/) running on top makes a great self-hosted solution for Amazon S3.

+> The honorable mentions were great talks and brought new insights, but I didn't take notes, so yeah.